This article applies to England, Wales and Scotland.

 | Q2 2025/26 (Jul–Sep 2025) | 620 | 7% |

-That is a 68% increase compared to Q2 2024/25, when 369 complaints were filed.
-The growth reflects both increased economic restructuring and, in some cases, employer insolvency leaving workers without redundancy payments.
+That is a 65% increase compared to Q3 2024/25, when 388 complaints were filed.
+Growth has been consistent across all six quarters, reflecting both increased economic restructuring and, in some cases, employer insolvency.

-Redundancy pay claims are often filed alongside other complaints, particularly unfair dismissal (where the redundancy process is alleged to have been unfair) and breach of contract (where notice pay or other contractual entitlements were not paid).
-Some redundancy pay claims are brought against the Secretary of State rather than the employer, where the employer has become insolvent and the claim is for payment from the National Insurance Fund.
+Redundancy pay claims are often filed alongside unfair dismissal and breach of contract.
+Some are brought against the Secretary of State rather than the employer, where the employer has become insolvent and the claim is for payment from the National Insurance Fund.

 How will your case most likely end?